gambitproject/gambit/doc/developer.catalog.rst

         my_metadata: int | None = None
         """Explanation of my_metadata field."""

-      Open `src/pygambit/catalog.yml` and the field under the `metadata` for the game you added, and any others that shouldn't have the default.
+      Open `src/pygambit/catalog.yml` and add the field under the `metadata` for the game you added, and any others that shouldn't have the default.

       .. code-block:: yaml